JakovFreund/tabletop-assistant/tasks.md

 - add default actions (Grab, Shove, Throw, Help, Dash...) - DefaultActions.java ?
 - you can extend Spell for a special case/functionality like with DefaultAction
 - implement existing ItemEffects
-- go through MagicItems descriptions and add ItemEffects and StatusEffects
+- go through MagicItems descriptions and add ItemEffects and Conditions
 - WeaponProperties functionality and calculations (different scaling/damage)
 - fill in MagicItems weapons and armour stats
 - add generateRandomItem() + on weapon/armour creation randomly determine rarity upgrade (yes or no boolean) and then add 1 effect or none